ringcentral/engage-digital-api-docs/docs/interactions/chatbots/overview.md

 The failure scenario corresponds to the process during which the AI is not able to generate an answer to the message sent by the proxy.
 When this happens, the following workflow is recommended:

-1. Engage Digital receives a message posted by a customer.
+1. RingCX Digital receives a message posted by a customer.
-2. Engage Digital posts an event notification via a webhook to notify the bot of the newly posted message.
+2. RingCX Digital posts an event notification via a webhook to notify the bot of the newly posted message.
-3. The Bot Proxy fetches additional information if necessary via Engage's REST API.
+3. The Bot Proxy fetches additional information if necessary via the RingCX REST API.
 4. The Bot Proxy sends all the gathered information to its Bot AI.
 5. The Bot AI fails to generate an answer.
 6. The Bot AI notifies the Bot Proxy of its failure to generate a response.